rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 uppercase letters, boldface, etc.) or by appearing first.
 4A6.3.2.1.
 If a manufacturer statement has been emphasized, transcribe all of the statements according to the instructions in 4B, 4C, and 4D.
-Consider the words “place of publication” and “publisher” in those instructions to refer equally to the place of manufacture and name of manufacturer in such cases.
+Consider the words "place of publication" and "publisher" in those instructions to refer equally to the place of manufacture and name of manufacturer in such cases.
 Londini : Typis H. Parker : Cura Josephi Pote, bibliopolae Etonensis, 1732